medined/five_minute_d4m_cluster/README.md

 username = getenv('ACCUMULO_USER')
 password = getenv('ACCUMULO_PASSWORD')
 DB = DBserver(hostname,'Accumulo', instance_name, username, password)
+disp("\nCustom initialization complete.
+Use 'DB' to access Accumulo!\n")
 ```

 Now each time that Octave is started, the Accumulo connection will be immediately ready for use.